Johan Hedenberg: Acting

-Prior to becoming an actor, he worked as a prison officer at Svartsjö Anstalten (Blacklake penitentiary).
-As a child, he was beaten by his father until his late teens, when he physically assaulted him.
-After the attack, Hedenberg's father never touched him again but their relationship became very frosty.
-In the 1980s, he spent much time in the company of Thorsten Flinck and Paolo Roberto.
-In 1984, after getting into a fight, he lost his job at Dramaten.
-He soon found work in various TV series and at the end of the 1980s found work in the emerging business of voice acting.
-With the introduction of commercial television in Sweden, animated shows on TV became more common and Hedenberg found steady work as a voice actor which he still benefits from.
-As a voice actor, Hedenberg became a popular choice to cast as villains because of his deep voice.
-He has provided the Swedish voice for several famous cartoon villains such as Dr. Julian Robotnik, Prolix, The Shredder, Dr. Drakken and Dick Dastardly.
-In 2012, Hedenberg miraculously survived an operation to remove a tumor from his heart which was at high risk at spreading.
-Hedenberg says that the incident gave him new perspectives on life.
-He has two daughters from a previous marriage.
+After graduating, he started working as an actor with the Royal Dramatic Theatre in Stockholm.
+During that time, he spent much time in the company of Thorsten Flinck and Paolo Roberto, and also others who were bad for him, including criminals.
+He gave up his job at the theatre in anger after a fight, which he later regretted.

+He soon found work in various TV series, and at the end of the 1980s found work in the emerging business of voice acting.
+With the introduction of commercial television in Sweden, animated shows on TV became more common and Hedenberg found steady work as a voice actor.
+As a voice actor, Hedenberg became a popular choice to cast as villains because of his deep voice, including Dr. Julian Robotnik, Prolix, The Shredder, Dr. Drakken, and Dick Dastardly.